microsoft/kinect-ripple/README.md

 Kinect Ripple is a dual projection based infotainment system that comes with fully customizable interactive floor and screen.

 Kinect Ripple simple UI framework allows you to quickly add, edit and build integrated experiences on top of it.
-As the name suggests, ‘Kinect Ripple’ has the power to create new waves by integrating multiple, unique experiences in a single set-up through ‘gamification of knowledge’.
+As the name suggests, â€˜Kinect Rippleâ€™ has the power to create new waves by integrating multiple, unique experiences in a single set-up through â€˜gamification of knowledgeâ€™.

 The system is portable with quick setup (msi), auto-calibration of hardware with software and SDK, and easy customization with Content Editor